 If you actually fired a gun at another person from the vehicle, it's always a felony offense.
 If convicted, the legal penalties include 3 to 7 years in a California state prison, and a maximum fine of $10,000 fine.

-Finally, in addition to the above legal penalties, you could additional penalties if convicted a felony crime.
+Finally, in addition to the above legal penalties, you could have additional penalties if convicted of a felony crime.
 For example, a felony conviction for violating California's “discharging a firearm from a motor vehicle” law is considered a serious felony crime.

 Therefore, if convicted, it will count as a "strike" on your criminal history under California's Three Strikes Law.
-If convicted of a felony, you could also be prohibited from owning or possession a gun for 10 years.
+If convicted of a felony, you could also be prohibited from owning or possessing a gun for 10 years.

 If you are an undocumented immigrant, a felony conviction for violation of California Penal Code Section 26100 could result in deportation.
 Call a Los Angeles criminal defense lawyer at our office for answers to any other questions.